Hossein-Fallahi/Fallahi-Bioinformatics-Lab/team/index.md

 # <i class="fas fa-users"></i>Team

-## My team members are graduate students with a background in cell and molecular biology intersted in analyzing biomed data using computational methods.
+## My team members are graduate students with a background in cell and molecular biology, who are intersted in analyzing BioMed data analysis using computational methods.
 {:.center}